psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 Alas!
 I am in poynt my felf to fpyll,
 For nedely I moft be ded'."
 " Nay," fayd' Gawen, " that may nott be,

-TO DO

 I had' lever my felf be dead', fo mott I the,
-Thys is itt tydand'."
+Thys is ill tydand'."

-" Gawefh, I mett to day with the fowlyft lady
+" Gawen, I mett to day with the fowlyft lady

-That ev I fawe, ftenly ;
+That ev I fawe, S.tenly ;
 She fayd' to me my lyfe fhe wold' faue,
 Butt fyrft fhe wold' the to husbond' haue;
 Wherfor I aim wo begon,
 Thus in my hartt I make my mone."
-" Ys this ait?" theh fayd' Gawef,
+" Ys this all?" theh fayd' Gawen,
-"1 fhatt wed' her and'? wed' her agayf,
+"I shall wed' her and'? wed' her agayn,
-Thowgti fhe were a fend' ;
+Thowgh fhe were a fend' ;
-Thowgti fhe were as foutt as Belfabub,
+Thowgh fhe were as foull as Belfabub,
-Her fhatt I wed', by the rood',
+Her fhall I wed', by the rood',
-Or ell€ were not I yo" frende.
+Or elle were not I yor frende.
-For ye ar my kyng witti hono',
+For ye ar my kyng with honor,
 And' haue worfhypt me in many a ftowre,
-Therfor fhatt I nott lett;
+Therfor fhall I nott lett;
 To faue yor lyfe, lord', itt were my parte,
-Or I were! falfe and' a greatt coward',
+Or I were `[were I, MS.]` falfe and' a greatt coward',
 And my worfhypp' is the bett."
-" I-wys, Gaweh, I mett her in Inglyfwod',
+" I-wys, Gawen, I mett her in Inglyfwod',
 She told' me her name, by the rode,
-That itt was dame Ragnett ;
+That itt was dame Ragnell ;
 She told' me butt I had' of her anfwere,
-Elle alle my laboure is neti the nere,
+Elle alle my laboure is neu the nere,
-Thus fhe gaf me tett.
+Thus fhe gaf me tell.
-And butt yf her anfwer' help me wett,
+And butt yf her anfwer' help me well,
 Elle lett her haue her defyre no dele,
 This was her coven‘nt ;
 And' yf her anfwere help me, and' none other,
-Theh wold' fhe haue you, here is alle to-geder,
+Then wold' fhe haue you, here is alle to-geder,
 That made fhe warraunt."

-" As for this," fayd' Gaweh, " [it] fhatt nott lett,
+" As for this," fayd' Gawen, " [it] fhall nott lett,

-I wott wed' her at whate time ye wott fett,
+I woll wed' her at whate time ye woll fett,

-1 were I, MS.

-[fol.
-133.]

-WEDDYNGE OF SYR GAWENE.

 I pray you make no care ;
 For and' fhe were the mofte fowlyft wygit,
-That et mefi myegiit fe with fygtt,
+That eu men myegiit fe with fyght,
-For yo loue I wott nott fpare."
+For yor loue I woll nott fpare."
-" Garam' cy, Gaweii," thefi fayd' kyng Arthor,
+" Garam'cy, Gawen," then fayd' kyng Arthor,
 " Of alle knygtite thou bereft the flowre,
-That ev yett I fond';
+That eu yett I fond';
 My worfhypp' and' my lyf' thou favyft for eu,
-Therfore my loue fhait nott frome the dyffevyr,
+Therfore my loue fhall nott frome the dyffevyr,
 As I am kyng in lond'."
-Thef within v. or vj. days,
+Then within v. or vj. days,
 The kyng muft nedys goo his ways,
 To bere his anfwere ;
-The kyng and' f Gawefi rode oute of touf,
+The kyng and' S. Gawen rode oute of toun,
-No maf with them, butt they alone,
+No man with them, butt they alone,
 Neder ferre ne nere.
-Whefi the kyng was witti in the Foreft,—
+Whefi the kyng was with in the Foreft,—
-"< Syr Gaweii, fareweit, I muft go weft,
+" Syr Gawen, farewell, I muft go weft,
 Thou fhalt no furder goo;"
-" My lord', God' fpede you oft yor jorney,
+" My lord', God' fpede you on yor jorney,
-I wold' I fhold' nowe ryde yo" way,
+I wold' I fhold' nowe ryde yor way,
-For to departe I am rygtit wo."
+For to departe I am ryght wo."
-The kyng had' ryddeii butt a while,
+The kyng had' rydden butt a while,
-Lytett more thef the fpace of a myle,
+Lytell more then the fpace of a myle,
-Or he mett dame Ragneit ;—
+Or he mett dame Ragnell ;—
-"A, £ kyng, ye arre nowe welcii here,
+"A, S. kyng, ye arre nowe welcu here,
-I wott ye ryde to bere yo" anfwere,
+I wott ye ryde to bere yor anfwere,
-That woit avaytt you no dele."
+That woll avayll you no dele."
-Nowe fayd' the kyng, " fith itt woit none other be,
+Nowe fayd' the kyng, " fith itt woll none other be,
-Tell me yo" anfwere nowe, and' my lyfe faue me,
+Tell me yor anfwere nowe, and' my lyfe faue me,
-Gawefi fhatt you wed';
+Gawen fhall you wed';
 So he hath pmyfed' me my lyf' to faue,
-And' yor defyre nowe fhatt ye haue,
+And' yor defyre nowe fhall ye haue,
 Both in bowre and' in bed'.
-Therfore tett me nowe alle in haft,
+Therfore tell me nowe alle in haft,
-Whate wott help now att laft,
+Whate woll help now att laft,

-WEDDYNGE OF SYR GAWENE.

 Haue done, I may nott tary ;"—
-" Syr," quod' dame Ragnett, " nowe fhalt thou knowe,
+" Syr," quod' dame Ragnell, " nowe fhalt thou knowe,
-Whate wemefi defyrefi mofte, of high and' lowe,
+Whate wemen defyren mofte, of high and' lowe,
-From this I wott not varaye.
+From this I woll not varaye.
-Summe mefi fayfi, we defyre to be fayre,
+Summe men fayfi, we defyre to be fayre,
 Alfo we defyre to haue repayre,
-Of ditlfe ftraunge mefi ;
+Of diufe ftraunge men ;
 Alfo we loue to haue luft in bed',

-[fol.
-133>.]
-And' ofteh we defyre to wed',
+And' often we defyre to wed',

-Thus ye mef nott keh}.
+Thus ye mef nott ken `[Sic MS.]`.
-Yett we defyre a noder man? thyng,
+Yett we defyre a noder man thyng,
-To be holdefi nott old', but freffhe and' yong;
+To be holden nott old', but freffhe and' yong;
-With flatryng, and' glosyng, and' quaynt gyfi,
+With flatryng, and' glosyng, and' quaynt gyn,
-So ye mefi may vs wemefi el wyft,
+So ye men may vs wemen eu wyn,
-Of whate ye woit crave.
+Of whate ye woll crave.
-Ye goo futt nyfe, I wott nott lye,
+Ye goo full nyfe, I wott nott lye,
 Butt there is one thyng is alle oure fantafye,
-And' that nowe fhatt ye knowe ;
+And' that nowe fhall ye knowe ;
-We defyref of mefi, aboue alle man? thyng,
+We defyref of men, aboue alle man thyng,
-To haue the fouleynte, woute lefyng,
+To haue the foueynte, wtoute lefyng,
 Of alle, both hygh and' lowe.
 For where we haue foueynte alle is ourys,
-Though a knyght be new fo ferys,
+Though a knyght be neu fo ferys,
-And' et the maftry wynne ;
+And' eu the maftry wynne ;
 Of the mofte manlyeft is oure defyre,
-To haue the foleynte of fuche a fyre,
+To haue the foueynte of fuche a fyre,
 Suche is oure crafte and' gynne.
-Therfore wend', ¢ kyng, on thy way,
+Therfore wend', S. kyng, on thy way,
-And' telt that knyght, as I the faye,
+And' tell that knyght, as I the faye,
 That itt is as we defyrefi mofte ;
 He wol be wroth and' vnfought,
 And' curfe her faft, that itt the taught,
 For his laboure is loft.
-Go forth, € kyng, and? hold' pmyfe,
+Go forth, S. kyng, and' hold' pmyfe,

-1 Sic MS,

-[fol.
-134.]

-WEDDYNGE OF SYR GAWENE.

 For thy lyfe is fure nowe in alle wyfe,
-That dare I wett vndertake."
+That dare I well vndertake."
 The kyng rode forth a greatt fhake,
-As faft as he myghit gate ;
+As faft as he myght gate ;
 Thorowe myre, more, and' fenne,
-Where as the place was fygnyd' and' fett theh,
+Where as the place was fygnyd' and' fett then,
-Evyfi there with £ Grom" he mett.
+Evyn there with S Gromy he mett.
-And' fterh word¢ to the king he fpak' with that,—
+And' ftern worde to the king he fpak' with that,—
-" Com of, f kyng, nowe lett fe,
+" Com of, S. kyng, nowe lett fe,
 Of thyne anfwere whate itt fhal be,
 For I am redy grathyd'."
-The kyng pullyd' oute bok€ twayne,—
+The kyng pullyd' oute boke twayne,—
-" Syr, ther is myne anfwer', I dare fayi,
+" Syr, ther is myne anfwer', I dare fayn,
 For fomme wott help at nede."
-Syr Grom" lokyd' ofi theym ettychofi,—
+Syr Gromy lokyd' on theym euychon,—
-" Nay, nay, f kyng, thou artt but a dead' mafi,
+" Nay, nay, S. kyng, thou artt but a dead' mafi,
 Therfor nowe fhalt thou blede."
-" Abyde, £ Grom'," fayd' kyng Arthoure,
+" Abyde, S. Gromy," fayd' kyng Arthoure,
-" T haue one anfwere fhatt make ait! fure," —
+" I haue one anfwere fhatt make all `[ale, MS.]` fure," —
-" Lett fe," thefi fayd' # Grom" ;
+" Lett fe," then fayd' S. Gromy ;
 " Or els, fo God' me help as I the fay,
-Thy deti thou fhalt haue wt large paye,
+Thy deth thou fhalt haue wt large paye,
-I tett the nowe enfure."
+I tell the nowe enfure."
 Now fayd' the kyng, "I fe, as I geffe,
-In the is butt a lytett gentilneffe,
+In the is butt a lytell gentilneffe,
 By God', that ay is helpand'!
 Here is oure anfwere, and' that is alle,
-That wemeh defyref mofte fpeciatt,
+That wemen defyren mofte fpeciall,
-Bott of fre and' bond'.
+Both of fre and' bond'.
 I faye no more, butt aboue al thyng
-Wemeh defyre folleynte, for that is theyr lykyng,
+Wemeh defyre fuleynte, for that is theyr lykyng,
 And' that is ther moft defyre ;
-To have the rewtt of the manlyeft meh,
+To have the rewll of the manlyeft meh,
-And' then ar they weit, thus they me dyd' ken,
+And' then ar they well, thus they me dyd' ken,

-1 ale, MS.
+TO DO

-298 ° WEDDYNGE OF SYR GAWENE.
+WEDDYNGE OF SYR GAWENE.

 To rule the, Grom" fyre."
 " And' fhe that told' the nowe, f Arthoure,
 I pray to God', I maye fe her bref ofi a fyre,
-For that was my fufter dame Ragnett ;
+For that was my fufter dame Ragnell ;
-[fol.
-134>,] That old' scott, God' geve her! fhame!
+That old' scott, God' geve her! fhame!
 Elle had' I made the fuit tame,
 Nowe haue I loft moche travaytt.
 Go where thou wolt, kyng Arthoure,